airqo-platform/AirQo-api/src/spatial/README.md

 - `must_have_locations` must fall inside the supplied polygon for site selection.
 - BigQuery/Earth Engine operations require valid service account credentials and access to the configured datasets and buckets.
 - Redis is optional; if unavailable the heatmap endpoints still work but skip caching.
+- Reverse geocoding uses OpenStreetMap Nominatim first and falls back to LocationIQ when `LOCATIONIQ_ACCESS_TOKEN` is configured.